Arya-A-Nair/Personal-Website/README.md

 # Personal Website

-This repository contains the code to host my personal website.
+This repository hosts my personal website
+This is a responsive website with a single breakpoint at 980px.

 ***